 This is the Asia of yesterday, as it has been over the centuries, with the added influence French colonialism, although apart from some grand buildings, France did not pay the same attention to Laos as it did with Vietnam or Cambodia.
 There are still many villages bordering the mighty Mekong River that can only be accessed by boat.

 Apart from the town, the caves of Pak Ou are an unforgettable experience.
-Reached by long-tail boat, the 25 kilometre journey upstream on the Mekong is an adventure in its own right.
-The caves are home to literally thousands of Buddha images, many centuries old.
+Accessed by long-tail boat, the 25-kilometre journey upstream on the Mekong is an adventure in its own right.
+The caves are home to literally thousands of small Buddha images, many centuries old.

-Where the French influence will be noticeable are the numerous café style restaurants (several with internet facilities) that abound in the town and of course in the cuisine.
+Where the French influence will be noticeable are the numerous café style restaurants that abound in the town and of course in the cuisine.